-Wave 1 is the effective inclusion of all pupils in high-quality every day personalised teaching.
+Universal is the effective inclusion of all pupils in high-quality every day personalised teaching.
 Such teaching will, for example, be based on clear

 appropriate objectives that are shared with the children and returned to at the end of the lesson.
 Teachers use a lively, interactive range of teaching styles and make maximum use of visual and kinaesthetic teaching techniques such as Kagan structures as well as auditory/verbal learning.

-If a child continues to have difficulty after a Wave 2 intervention or has a high level of difficulty when they arrive at School, they may require support from an outside agency such as an Educational Psychologist or a Speech and Language Therapist.
+If a child continues to have difficulty after a Targeted intervention or has a high level of difficulty when they arrive at School, they may require support from an outside agency such as an Educational Psychologist or a Speech and Language Therapist.
 After an assessment is undertaken by the EP or Speech Therapist, a programme of support is sent to the School from the involved agency and is shared with the Parents and Carers.
 School may seek professional advice from a range of agencies including: